Sign up for 25% off all books

 At Bristol University Press and its imprint Policy Press, we are committed to ensuring that all our products are made available to as wide an audience as possible.
-Our research and publication are there to influence and inform, so it is important to our wider mission that this content is accessed by everyone regardless of age, ability or situation.
+Our research and publications are there to influence and inform, so it is important to our wider mission that this content is accessed by everyone regardless of age, ability or situation.

 How do we do this?

-We are in the process of setting up an automatic feed of newly published titles to services such as Royal National Institute of Blind People Bookshare database, and this will be completed by September 2018.
 If you are not able to find the title you are looking for, please get in touch directly and we will ensure it is available.

 Digital rights protection

-Please send any queries to Sales and Marketing Director, Jo Greig email@example.com or call on +44 (0)117 3945965
+We would value your feedback to help us identify issues, successes and inform our future decision-making.
+Please send this, or any queries, to Sales and Marketing Director, Jo Greig at email@example.com or call on +44 (0)117 3945965.